coast-framework/coast/docs/Upgrading.md

 This is a combination of `coast/form` and `action-for`.

-Those are it for the major changes in coast.theta.
-Hope you like it!

 ## Environment

 While `.env` continues to work, there's now another option when it comes to configuring the app's envrionment: `env.edn`.

-This is similar to .env except instead of `key=value` it's just edn and this can be checked in to the repo since the datbase configuration is now separate in `db.edn` and uses the `env` variables in production by default.
+This is similar to .env except instead of `key=value` it's just `edn` and this can be checked in to the repo since the database configuration is now separate in `db.edn` and uses the `env` variables in production by default.

 Just remember to change the session key and set the database values in the environment in production!

+That's it for the major changes in Coast.